Page not found :(

 +defaultTarget = "build"

-This will tell AdvMake to run the function advmake_build()
++This will tell AdvMake to run the function advmake_build() when run with no arguments.

-If AdvMake is run with one argument (such as advmake install
+If AdvMake is run with one argument (such as advmake install), it will use the default name with the specified target,

-+so in that case, it would run advmake_install()
++so in that case, it would run advmake_install().

 If run with two arguments, AdvMake will use the first argument as the name and the second as the target.

-+So, running advmake hello world
++So, running advmake hello world would run the function hello_world().

 As previously mentioned, AdvMake comes with modules.
 Those are as follows:

-The runtime module exposes some of golang’s runtime methods and variables.
+runtimeThe runtime module exposes some of golang’s runtime methods and variables.

-Stores a string denoting the operating system being used.
+runtime.GOOSStores a string denoting the operating system being used.

-Stores a string denoting the CPU architecture being used.
++Godocruntime.GOARCHStores a string denoting the CPU architecture being used.

-Get the number of logical CPUs available to the current process
++Godocruntime.NumCPU()Get the number of logical CPUs available to the current process

-Definition: runtime.GOMAXPROCS(n)
++Godocruntime.GOMAXPROCS()Definition: runtime.GOMAXPROCS(n)

 Get or set the value of the GOMAXPROCS environment variable.
 This variable controls the maximum number of CPUs that can execute.
 This function will set GOMAXPROCS to n and then return the previous value.
-If n<1
+If n<1, this function will not set the variable and will instead return the current setting

-The strings module contains functions for encoding and decoding various formats.
+encodingThe strings module contains functions for encoding and decoding various formats.
 This module contains submodules for the various formats

 Available submodules:

-Load a string formatted as the submodule format into a dictionary or string.
+JsonYamlTomlHexencoding.<Submodule>.Load()Load a string formatted as the submodule format into a dictionary or string.

 Examples: